US and China hold high level talks about Russia's invasion of Ukraine | DW | 14.03.2022

 National Security Adviser Jake Sullivan and top diplomat Yang Jiechi have met in Rome amid reports that Russia is seeking to purchase weapons from Beijing.

-The meeting was the first between Sullivan and Yang since the two met in Zurich in October in a bid to ease tensions after the two shared an acrimonious exchanged in Alaska earlier in 2021.
+The meeting was the first between Sullivan and Yang since the two met in Zurich in October to ease tensions after the two shared an acrimonious exchanged in Alaska earlier in 2021.

 "We are communicating directly, privately to Beijing, that there will absolutely be consequences for large-scale sanctions evasion efforts or support to Russia to backfill them," Sullivan told CNN on Sunday.